 |406 - Fennell Campus - Hamilton

-Delve into the theory of modern, sustainable urban and regional planning and surveying
+Delve into the processes and technologies used for modern, sustainable urban and regional land use planning and development

 Urban and Regional Planning Technician - Geographic Information Systems is a two-year Ontario College Diploma program offered at Mohawk's Fennell Campus in Hamilton, Ontario.